-Wireless speakers let you play music while keeping your smartphone or music player close to hand.
-We test and review 24 wireless speakers, priced from $78 to $899, from Bowers & Wilkins, Bang & Olufsen, Sony, Bose, Marshall, and more.
+Portable Bluetooth speakers let you play music while keeping your smartphone or music player close at hand.
+We test and review more than 30 wireless Bluetooth speakers, priced from $78 to $899, from Bowers & Wilkins, Bang & Olufsen, Sony, Bose, Marshall, and more.
 We rate sound quality, ease of use and wireless range.

-Our expert testers take to the sound room to find the speakers that:
+Our expert testers take to the CHOICE sound room to find the speakers that:

 List of brands we tested in this review.

 enter value/s in increments of 1 between 78 and 899

 Recommended speakers have earned overall scores of 70% or above, as well as listening scores of 80% or above.
 Speakers with listening scores above 70% may also be worth considering if the price is right.